What’s the difference between a midwife and a doula?

 What if I’m having a planned cesarean birth (C-section)?

 Hiring a doula for a cesarean is a great way to get informational support: you will know what to expect before, during and after your birth.
 We can discuss the options that have been made available to you as you make choices for your birth.
 Emotionally, even a planned cesarean can be overwhelming.
-I’ll help you process your feelings, create a calm atmosphere and instill you with confidence.
+We’ll help you process your feelings, create a calm atmosphere and instill you with confidence.
 Doulas are sometimes welcomed in the operating room; if this appeals to you, ask your care provider.
-In the event that you and your baby are separated I can stay with you while your partner attends to your baby in recovery or special care.
+In the event that you and your baby are separated we can stay with you while your partner attends to your baby in recovery or special care.

 What if I have an unplanned cesarean birth (C-section)?